drlwang/falcons/README.md

 For the mathematical discription please refer to the paper "Revisiting the transformation ..." in submission, this program can be open-accessed as soon as the paper is accepted.
 The major scope of this program is to avoid the re-production of the normal equaiton and computation with heavy computational effort to convert constrains, instead, by inverting a small matrix.

-Keywords: TRF, constrain, inversion, NNT, NNR, NNS, convert
+Keywords: Geodesy, TRF, constrain, inversion, NNT, NNR, NNS, convert